Bengali Food

 Taler Bora or Palm Fruit Nuggets, if I may call them so

 When Janmashtami or the annual celebration of the birth of Lord Krishna is in full swing, these fried mini Taler Boras make their entry… sweet – bitter – crunchy entry!
 My attempt at another futile translation… Taler Bora.
 Palm Fruit Nuggets?
-The last time when I translated Phulko Luchi to Bengali puffed-up flour flatbread, I was sure that some of Luchi’s crispiness and fluffiness got lost in translation.
-So this time, can I simply say how I love these fried balls of deliciousness?
-Or how they might just become extinct, washed away by the more popular fritters and branded nuggets?
-Or shall I add to the already existing confusion – how will…
+The last time when I translated Phulko Luchi to Bengali puffed-up flour flatbread, I was sure that some of Luchi’s crispiness and fluffiness got lost … Read More Taler Bora or Palm Fruit Nuggets, if I may call them so

 Shubho Noboborsho – Makha Gurer Shondesh and other homemade Bengali sweets